 The “registered representative” who is “fee-based” is a pure salesman.
 They are required to disclose this on their card, but I don’t think most people realize that “registered representative” means “not a fiduciary financial professional.”
 They can be perfectly lovely, but they’re more equivalent to the clerk at CVS than your doctor.
 The best they can promise is that they won’t try to sell you something outright unsuitable for you, whereas a fiduciary won’t be trying to sell you ANYTHING; they’re advising you what’s in your best interest (preferably for a pre-determined fee disclosed upfront.)
 CFP® and ChFC® use trademarks to try to help keep these sought-after credentials from being abused.

 The premier group championing professional fiduciary financial planning services is the National Association of Personal Financial Advisors.
 NAPFA has around 2,000 active members and is the first place I’d start to find a fee-only fiduciary advisor.
 There are a number of groups under the overall umbrella of NAPFA that you’d choose based on personal preferences.
 I’m in the retainer-based tax-focused sub-group, the Alliance of Comprehensive Planners.
 But some of my friends are in the subscription-based virtual-conference-model group XYPlanners.
 Another sub-group are the hourly-based Garrett Planning Network.
 Many NAPFA advisors work under an “assets under management” (AUM) model based on your net investable assets, but that’s becoming less common as more of us move to a retainer or subscription model.
-As knowledge workers, the subscription model works best since it’s so important for us to really know our clients.
+As knowledge workers, the subscription model works best since it’s so important for us to really know our people.
 (Otherwise the answer to almost every question will be “it depends!”)

 The Financial Planning Association is older than NAPFA.
 Quite a lot of those people came up through sales channels but they’re struggling to become more professional.
 Where-as “fee-only” has a fiduciary duty, must avoid conflicts of interest, must disclose fees and avoids moral hazards, the older “fee-based” model works on commissions and must merely avoid selling you something unsuitable.
 You can find some good CFP® advisors there who are struggling to climb out of the commission-based well. but it’s hard going.
 Help them out by asking them to sign a fiduciary oath and disclose all sources of revenue if you choose to work with one.